Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Introduction

-The mathematical study of wave equations originated in the early twentieth century.
-Foundational contributions included the construction of special solutions via auxiliary equations \cite{MR1577376, MR1577103, MR3908, MR28496, MR21214}, the analysis of solution convergence for problems with singular boundaries, the effect of damping terms on well-posedness, and the establishment of uniqueness theorems.
-Together, these works laid the essential groundwork for the subsequent development of higher-order wave models.
+The mathematical analysis of hyperbolic equations traces its origins to foundational studies of the early twentieth century.
+These early works focused on the construction of fundamental solutions, the solvability of singular boundary value problems, and the influence of dissipative mechanisms on well-posedness \cite{MR1577376, MR1577103, MR3908, MR28496, MR21214}.
+Together, these investigations established the requisite operator-theoretic framework for the subsequent development of higher-order evolution models.

-Research on the biharmonic wave equation emerged from classical boundary value problems.
-In the context of the half-plane biharmonic equation with elliptic holes, Mackevič \cite{Atahodzaev1974} introduced an elliptic coordinate system along with a family of functions \(C\), establishing the existence and uniqueness of solutions under prescribed regularity conditions on the hole boundaries, zero Dirichlet conditions on the straight boundaries, and certain directional derivative constraints.
-This foundational result paved the way for later work on both forward and inverse problems.
-Subsequent developments extended the analysis to more general settings: Atakhodzhaev \cite{Atahodzaev1974} constructed approximate solutions for three-dimensional biharmonic equations via regularization; Arzhanykh \cite{Arzhanykh1978} proved the existence of finitely many quasi-analytic solutions in three dimensions; and Ramm \cite{Ramm1988} resolved the half-plane Cauchy problem using Fourier transform methods.

-Recent progress in the study of biharmonic inverse problems has followed a trajectory from fundamental theoretical advances to nonlinear generalizations and progressively broader application settings.
-In \cite{MR4598840, Liu2025FourthOrderSchrodinger}, the authors utilized complex geometric optics (CGO) solutions and Fourier analysis to derive sharp stability estimates for the density inversion in damped fourth-order plate equations, achieving the simultaneous reconstruction of both the density and an internal source via time-frequency transformations.
-In the nonlinear regime, Acosta \cite{Acosta2025Westervelt} applied high-frequency transformation theory to related inversion problems.
-Subsequently, Feizmohammadi \cite{MR4959941} relaxed structural assumptions for the nonhomogeneous wave equation, thereby enabling the unique recovery of multiple coefficients from boundary data.
-This line of inquiry was extended by Kian \cite{Kian2025WaveEquation} to one-dimensional evolution equations, where coefficients are determined solely from boundary measurements.
-Further broadening the scope, Chitorkin \cite{MR4848562} generalized multi-dimensional wave equation inversion to unbounded domains and established local solvability and stability for inverse Sturm--Liouville problems with singular potentials using single-measurement data.

-The core difficulties of biharmonic inverse problems \cite{Zhao2025, Li2022a, Bhattacharyya2025, Danh2019, Bouslah2024, Benrabah2019} correspond directly to several significant and persistent gaps in the literature.
-The higher-order nature of the operator significantly complicates well-posedness analysis, while spatially dependent density and damping terms further increase the challenges of stable reconstruction.
-Additionally, rigorous stability estimates for the simultaneous recovery of multiple parameters remain scarce, and quantifying the relationship between limited boundary observations and unknown internal parameters presents a formidable analytical challenge.
-Consequently, most existing results are confined to single-parameter inversion or simplified governing equations, leaving a clear gap in the simultaneous reconstruction of both density and initial displacement, as well as in the derivation of explicit stability estimates for the variable-density, damped fourth-order biharmonic wave equation.